 Sarah Silverman has been open about her depression throughout her career.
 While promoting her film I Smile Back, she spoke with NPR about her disease.
 The comedian stated, “The depression I experienced [felt] like a chemical change.
 It was like my perspective of the world changed about three degrees, and everything I saw was different.
 It feels like I'm terribly homesick, but I'm home.
 There's no way to satiate it.”

-Birthplace: Manchester, New Hampshire, United States of America
+Birthplace: Manchester, New Hampshire, USA

 Also Rankedsee more on Sarah Silverman

 Kristen Bell chose to be candid about the fact she relies on antidepressants to regulate her mood.
 In 2016, in an Off Camera interview, she stated, “[My mom's] a nurse and . . . when I was 18 said, 'If you start to feel like you are twisting things around you, and you feel like there is no sunlight around you and you are paralyzed with fear, this is what it is.’
 I got on a prescription when I was really young and I still take it today.”

 Birthplace: Huntington Woods, Michigan, United States of America

 Also Rankedsee more on Kristen Bell

 A normally upbeat comedian, Wayne Brady revealed he suffered from clinical depression and frequently had thoughts of self-loathing due to the disease.
 In a 2014 interview, he stated: